 But for a solid 5 months, a day isn’t complete without a cup (<– I almost typed “cuppa” there but then remembered how much I actually dislike that word that everyone uses now).

 I’m pretty open-minded when it comes to tea.

-This tart cherry tea bread combines two of my winter loves: carbs and tea.
+This tea bread studded with delicious tart cherries combines two of my winter loves: carbs and tea.